saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 ## Prerequisites

-Here are the equipment prerequisites for this exercise.
+Here is a list of the equipment prerequisites for this exercise.
+A link to the prerequisites page is further below.

 * A fully activated S/4HANA on premise trial system
 * An SAP HANA system (for this exercise we can use the HANA database on the S/4HANA system)